jnozzi/cocoadev.com/markdown/NSTask.md

  [string release];
 </syntaxhighlight>

-keywords: [[NSTask, General/NSFileHandle, General/NSPipe
+keywords: [[NSTask, NSFileHandle, NSPipe

 ----

-For more, see the General/CocoaDev pages on General/NSPipe and General/NSFileHandle, and:
+For more, see the CocoaDev pages on NSPipe and NSFileHandle, and:

 http://developer.apple.com/documentation/Cocoa/Reference/Foundation/Classes/NSTask_Class/index.html